Moffitt logo

 ATL001 (); IL-2 (Interleukin-2); Pembrolizumab (Keytruda); cyclophosphamide (); cytoxan (cyclophosphamide); fludarabine (Fludarabine phosphate)

-• Patient must be at least 18 years old
+• Patient must be between 18 and 75 years old

 • Patient must have given written informed consent